 What happens if I don’t pick up my share?

-For every ten shares at a site, the site earns one share to donate to a charity of their choice.
+For every ten shares at a site, the site earns one share to donate to a charity or use of their choice.
 If you do not pick up your share, it will be donated to your site’s charity.